Tom Thumb (locomotive)

 Tom Thumb was the first American-built steam locomotive to operate on a common-carrier railroad.
 It was designed and constructed by Peter Cooper in 1829 to convince owners of the newly formed Baltimore and Ohio Railroad (B&O) (now CSX) to use steam engines; it was not intended to enter revenue service.
 It is especially remembered as a participant in a race with a horse-drawn car, which the horse won after Tom Thumb suffered a mechanical failure.
 (See Relay, Maryland.)
 However, the demonstration was successful, and the railroad committed to the use of steam locomotion and held trials in the following year for a working engine.

 Background

 The first railroads were little more than tracks on roads; horses pulled wagons and carriages with their wheels modified to ride on the rails.
 Trains could not be moved by steam power until the steam engine could be mounted on wheels.
-The first steam locomotives were built in England, and the first locomotives in America were imported from England.
-Soon, however, Americans began to plan their own locomotives.
+The first steam locomotives were built in England, and the first locomotives in America, such as Stourbridge Lion, were imported from England.
+Soon however, Americans began to plan their own locomotives.